CUBRID/cubrid-manual/en/sql/query/delete.rst

 Caution
 ==========

 As shown below, DELETE JOIN queries that include local tables and remote tables and delete remote tables are not allowed.
+This is because it does not send local data to the remote.

 .. code-block:: sql